yunhaoyang234/Membership-Attack-Privacy-Preserving/README.md

 ```
 tensorboard --logdir storage/FourRoom1
 ```
+Follow the instructions on terminal and open https://localhost:6006/ on the browser to view the plots.

 3, Visualize the multiple plots simultaneously:
 Create a new directory `rl-starter-files/storage/fr_plots/` and copy **events.out.tfevents** files to `fr_plots/` directory.
-An example is [here](https://github.com/yunhaoyang234/Membership-Attack-Privacy-Preserving/tree/main/rl-starter-files/storage/mr_plots).
+An example is [here](https://github.com/yunhaoyang234/Membership-Attack-Privacy-Preserving/tree/main/rl-starter-files/storage/fr_plots).
 Then run:
 ```
 tensorboard --logdir storage/fr_plots
 ```